bluesliverx/yuri/README.md

-A base for an on-call chat bot for [Slack](https://slack.com) heavily based on [lins05/slackbot](https://github.com/lins05/slackbot).
-This repository is Python 3+ only.
+A base for an on-call chat bot for [Slack](https://slack.com) and extends classes from [lins05/slackbot](https://github.com/lins05/slackbot).
+While slackbot supports Python 2 and 3, this repository is Python 3+ only.

-This project was built during Adobe Garage Week 2019 in order to support easy creation of bots for on-call Slack channels that listen to events and can respond.
+This project was built during Adobe "Garage Week" 2019 in order to support the easy creation of bots for on-call Slack channels that listen to events and can respond intelligently.

 ## Features